ronghanghu/detectron2_vitdet/README.md

 ## Installation

 ### Requirements:
-- PyTorch compiled from master
+- PyTorch compiled from master.
+Installation instructions can be found in [here](https://github.com/pytorch/pytorch#installation).
 - torchvision from master
 - cocoapi